 - A fungal infection appears to be spreading to the skin under the

 nail, the nail itself, or the surrounding skin.

 - Your nail's appearance concerns you.

-medical treatment.
-If a nail is discolored or damaged but is not painful, you
+If a nail is discolored or damaged but isn't painful, you

 may decide not to treat the infection.
-Antifungal medicine does not guarantee a
+Antifungal medicine doesn't guarantee a

 cure, and antifungal pills (oral medicine) can be expensive and have